kamicane/elements/doc/elements.md

-1. fn - (*function*) Function to execute for each element. `fn` is called like `fn(element, index)` where `element` is the native element, and `index` is the index of the element in the elements collection
+1. fn - (*function*) Function to execute for each element. `fn` is called like `fn(element, index)` where `element` is the native element, and `index` is the index of the element in the elements collection.
 2. bind - (*object*, optional) Object to use as `this` when executing `fn`.

 ### Example